stephenhu/epyjs/docs/brainstorm.md

 + since things are not cached, the performance will be bad, it will be a new page load everytime.  cdn's basically will be bypassed, though i guess the contents will be stored to cdn, so it may not be that bad, the page rendering should be quick.
 + ~~call it nonjs~~
-+ exclude certain markdown files like README.md, customizable, user can pass, or should it be fixed?
++ ~~exclude certain markdown files like README.md, customizable, user can pass, or should it be fixed?~~
++ observability, bytes downloaded,